Finalists announced for Wendy Schmidt Oil Cleanup X CHALLENGE

 This California company's entry in the competition is something known as the EEL, or Emergency Extraction Line.
 It consists of a series of floating joined horizontal modules, that extend out from a support vessel or oil platform in a weir boom setup.
 A pipeline running through the modules is joined to a high-power pump on the vessel, drawing both surface and subsurface oil (and water) through intakes on the side of each module.
 Once pumped aboard the vessel, the oil and water are fed through a separator.

-The Voraxial Separator, which we have covered before, is designed to be mounted on an existing vessel of almost any size, equipped with conventional oil-skimming equipment.
+Enviro Voraxial Technology (U.S.)covered before, is designed to be mounted on an existing vessel of almost any size, equipped with conventional oil-skimming equipment.
 The skimmed oil/water mixture is fed into the Separator, which spins it at high speed in a cylindrical chamber.
 The centrifugal force causes the water to move to the outside of the chamber, while the oil forms a column down the middle.
 A manifold at the end of the chamber lets the two streams exit separately, so the water can return to the ocean while the oil stays on board.
 One Voraxial 8000 (the largest model) is said to be capable of processing 7,000,000 U.S. gallons (26,497,884 liters) of water per day.

 Elastec/American Marine (U.S.)